edgeATX/edgeATX/README.md

 <h2 align="center">About Us</h2>

 We are an Austin, TX meetup about all things web+mobile.
 We are language/framework agnostic, and we cover different topics each month, with a focus on front end technology.

-We meet at the offices of Aunt Bertha (near Mopac and Anderson Lane) from 6-8 pm on the 4th Wednesday of each month.
+Find us on [meetup.com](https://www.meetup.com/bleeding-edge-web/) for the latest schedule and location.

 Follow [@edgeATX](https://twitter.com/edgeatx) for news and updates.